oTree-org/otree-core/docs/app/views.rst

 - What HTML template to display: ``template_name``
 - What form to display on the page: ``form_class``
 - What variables to insert into the template (for displaying dynamic content), and how to calculate those variables: ``get_variables_for_template``
-- What to do after the participant has submitted a valid form: ``after_form_validates``
+- What to do after the participant has submitted a valid form: ``after_valid_form_submission``

-In your view code, pTree automatically provides you with attributes called ``participant``, ``match``, ``treatment``, and ``experiment``, so that you can access the current participant, match, treatment, and experiment objects, and get/set fields or call those objects' methods.
+In your view code, ptree automatically provides you with attributes called ``participant``, ``match``, ``treatment``, and ``experiment``, so that you can access the current participant, match, treatment, and experiment objects, and get/set fields or call those objects' methods.